adigaandyt/LetsReview-Infra/README.md

 - **Cluster** : A Kubernetes cluster managed by AWS
 - **Node Group** : A node group with two EC2 nodes
 - **Load Balancer** : Automatically created by EKS
+- **EBS** : Elastic Block Store volumes automatically created by EKS and attached to EC2 nodes

 ### IAM Roles
 IAM Roles get created in the code and resources assume them